 - Capacity building activities had to be postponed as well

-- Reporting under the Convention – second reporting cycle ongoing, deadline is 30 June 2020
+- Reporting under the Convention and the SDG indicator 6.5.2 – second reporting cycle ongoing, deadline is 30 June 2020

-- Only 17 countries have all their transboundary basins covered by an operational arrangement
+- Only 17 countries in the world have all their transboundary basins covered by an operational arrangement

-- A lot of progress needed, Water Convention is supporting countries in the second reporting countries
+- A lot of progress needed, Water Convention is supporting countries in improving transboundary cooperation

 - Protocol on Water and Health – legally binding instrument aimed at protecting human health from water-related diseases